jkapsalis/MLops/README.md

 # MLOps Project

-This repository is dedicated to implementing Machine Learning Operations (MLOps) practices, focusing on the seamless integration and deployment of machine learning models into production environments.
+This repository is dedicated to implementing Machine Learning Operations (MLOps) practices.
+It's client class is for fetching the data from the Http API called ADZUNA API that has a variety of a data on the job market data

 ## Project Structure
-- **AdzunaClient/**: Contains modules for interacting with the Adzuna API to fetch job market data.
+- **AdzunaClient/**: Interaction with the Adzuna API to fetch job market data.
 - **main.py**: The main script that orchestrates data retrieval, processing, and model operations.

 ## Getting Started